preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 .. image:: docwizard-controlled.png

-Abny author of Controlled Documents can use the wizard ti create a document in any Controlled Documents libary the author has access to.
+Any author of Controlled Documents can use the wizard to create a Controlled Document in any Controlled Documents libary the author has access to.

 When used for Controlled Documents, the steps are as follows: